grishma-gedela/GameHub-Python/README.md

 ## Dependencies

-The following Python modules are required to run the Game Hub.
+The provided Python modules are required to run the Game Hub.
 Install them using:

 ```bash
 pip install -r requirements.txt